top of page

 We also operate a "work-exchange" type setup which allows a certain number of members to help out at the studio in exchange for enough money to cover their membership costs in a way that doesn't exploit and protects their rights as workers.

-Our scholarship program provides a minimum of $4,000/month worth of memberships to people of traditional under-served and under-represented groups.
+Our scholarship program provides a minimum of $4,000/month worth of memberships to people of traditionally under-served and under-represented groups.

 Our yearly apprenticeship program, along with other projects, aims to give opportunities to those looking to grow a career in ceramics.